msieroslawska/msieroslawska.github.io/_articles/html5-tags.md

 *This is a part of larger series I am writing as answers to [these questions (PL)](https://solutionchaser.com/rekrutacja-na-front-end-developera-porady-pytania/) posted as preparation for an interview as a frontend engineer.*

-The first topic mentioned on the list are HTML tags.
-What are they?
-Do you know what they mean?
-Do you know how to correctly build a website?

 ------------

 I think I covered new tags partially in the article about [semantic elements](/blog/articles/html-semantic-elements.html).
 The full list is a bit overwhelming: